Temka300/Keivotos-test/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](LICENSE)

-Keivotos is a local-first library for exploring, organizing, and rediscovering the files you already own.
-Instead of opening unrelated folders and applications to find your images, manga, videos, music, documents, social-media archives, and other saved content, Keivotos aims to bring them together in one searchable interface.
-Your original files remain in their existing folders.
-Keivotos indexes them in place and presents useful information such as titles, tags, creators, dates, relationships, collections, and available metadata or you can add your own.
+Keivotos is a local-first library that indexes the files you already won.
+Insterad of opening unrelated folders and applications to find your images, videos, music, documents, social-media archives, mangas, animes, and other saved content.
+Your original fiels remain in their existing folders.
+Keivotos only indexes them in place and aims to bring them together in one searchable interface.

 ## Supported platforms